wavefrontHQ/docs/pages/doc/tracing_instrumenting_frameworks1.md

 * For metrics and histograms, use [wavefront-dropwizard-metrics-sdk-java](https://github.com/wavefrontHQ/wavefront-dropwizard-metrics-sdk-java)
 * For trace data, use [wavefront-opentracing-sdk-java](https://github.com/wavefrontHQ/wavefront-opentracing-sdk-java).
 --->
-## A Closer Look at Instrumentation
+## A Closer Look at Instrumenting a Microservice

 Regardless of the SDK(s) you pick, the setup steps for an SDK include the creation of various objects that work together to create and send metrics, histograms, and trace data to Wavefront.